 The interaction between addition and multiplication in the natural numbers has long been an interest of mine, leading to broader questions about the relationship between algebra and combinatorics.
-My gropings with these enigmas led me to the structures of Riffs and Rotes, extracting what we might think of as the “purely combinatorial” properties of primes factorizations.
-Thinking of the additive structure of the positive integers as embodied in their linear ordering, the first couple of questions that arise here are these —
+My gropings with those enigmas led me to the structures of Riffs and Rotes, extracting what we might think of as the “purely combinatorial” properties of primes factorizations.
+Thinking of the additive structure of the positive integers as embodied in their total linear ordering, the following two questions arise.

 - How much of the natural ordering of the natural numbers is purely combinatorial?

-- What extra axioms on the Riff and Rote partial orders would restore their natural order?
+- What additional axioms on the partial orders of Riffs and Rotes would restore their natural order?